m2osw/snapwebsites/snapmanager/cgi/README.txt

    b.2) open local ports for local communication (i.e. so one can access
-        Cassandra nodes, other front ends, etc.); this includes UDP as well as TCP since we use both (i.e. snapcommunicator and snapinit both accept one way UDP messages)
+        Cassandra nodes, other front ends, etc.); this includes UDP as well as TCP since we use both (i.e. `snapcommunicator` accepts one way UDP messages)

    b.3) Eventually allow DNS (53) and NTP (123) ports (TCP/UDP)